Recap / Kim Possible S 2 E 4 The Ron Factor

 - You Have Failed Me: Gemini drops unsuccessful agents down trap doors.

-- His minions quickly develop a keen sense of Genre Savvy trying to avoid sitting in certain chairs whenever Gemini calls on this trope.
+- His minions quickly learn to try and avoid sitting in certain chairs whenever Gemini calls on this trope.